When I started building workbenches, I pushed my way of working on to my customers.

 I also find myself keeping a holdfast in the front apron of my workbench.

 Leave it hanging and it acts like a peg.
-Need an extra vice – whack it.
+And if you need an extra vice – whack it.

 Perfect For The Obscure –